rossta/rossta.github.com/source/blog/2018-07-07-building-a-pdf-viewer-with-vue-part-2.html.md

   // ...
 ```
+The element's `offsetTop` property will represent the distance from its top boundary to that of the containing document element `div`.
+Recording its `offsetHeight` enables us to determine how far the bottom of the element is from the top of the container.

+Note that the `updateElementBounds` and `updateScrollBounds` methods are necessary because properties of DOM elements are outside of Vue's control, i.e., they are not reactive.
+These methods exist to maintain reactive copies of these properties in Vue and we must trigger them somehow when scrolling or resizing the window so that the changes will propagate.

 Since we can pass the scroll data of the parent component to the child page components as props, we now have what we need to determine if a given page is visible in the scroll area of the document.
-We'll use a computed property `isElementVisible` which will update whenever either the `scrollBounds` or `elementBounds` change.
-It will simply check if the top of the element is above the bottom of the scroll area (`top < scrollBottom`) and the bottom of the element is below the top of the scroll area (`bottom > scrollTop`).
-Note that the `y` dimension increases moving down the screen.

 ```javascript
 // src/components/PDFPage.vue